-Sewing machines will help the women to continue their handicraft making activities in the long run.
-If these trained women can earn money from this business, their poverty will automatically be reduced.
-These women shrimp fry collectors will divert their profession from fishing to businesses which will reduce some pressure on the Sundarbans and increase their family income.
-Their children will continue their study without going to the forest and will become assets for the society.
+Sewing machines will help the trained women to continue their sewing activities in the long run.
+If these trained women can earn money from this business, their poverty will be reduced and they will be treated as valued members in their families and society.
+These women shrimp fry collectors will divert their profession from fishing to businesses which will reduce some pressure on the mangrove forest.
+So, their children would continue their study and they contribute on conservation initiatives .